altimmons/LangNotes/C.md

 - **all** - Make all the top-level targets the makefile knows about.
 - **clean** - Delete all files that are normally created by running make.
-- **mostlyclean**, **distclean**, **realclean** - Like `clean`, but may refrain from deleting a few files that people normally don’t want to recompile.
+- **mostlyclean**, **distclean**, **realclean** - Like `clean`, but may refrain from deleting a few files that people normally don't want to recompile.
 For example, the `mostlyclean` target for GCC does not delete libgcc.a, because recompiling it is rarely necessary and takes a lot of time.
 - **clobber** - Any of these targets might be defined to delete more files than `clean` does.
 For example, this would delete configuration files or links that you would normally create as preparation for compilation, even if the makefile itself cannot create these files.
 - **install** - Copy the executable file into a directory that users typically search for commands; copy any auxiliary files that the executable uses into the directories where it will look for them.
 - **print** - Print listings of the source files that have changed.